apfl/repo1/readme.txt

-git log --oneline -p //patch, what lines where removed and added git log --oneline --graph git diff master bird //difference between the 2 branches
+git log --oneline -p //patch, what lines where removed and added git log --oneline --graph git diff master bird //difference between the 2 branches This is a new change i have made.